aristanetworks/CloudVisionPortal-Examples/README.md

 # Arista Cloudvision&reg; Portal Examples
-This repository is a collection of examples and best practices for CloudVision&reg; Portal.
+This repository has been moved to https://github.com/arista-netdevops-community/CloudVisionPortal-Examples This repository is now read-only and will be deleted on December 31, 2021.